riileyy/naver-search-mcp/README.md

 #### 🆕 Category Search

 - **find_category**: Category search tool - No more need to manually check category numbers via URL for trend and shopping insight searches.
+The LLM will find it out as you say.

 #### Search Tools